Paying the GST/HST (including instalment payments)

 For more information, see Make a Payment.

-If you file your GST/HST return electronically using GST/HST NETFILE or GST/HST TELEFILE, you can still pay your GST/HST by mail or at your financial institution.
+If you file your GST/HST return electronically using GST/HST NETFILE or GST/HST TELEFILE, you can still pay your GST/HST at your financial institution.
 Use Form RC158, GST/HST NETFILE/TELEFILE Remittance Voucher to pay the amount owing.
 Do not use the remittance part of your GST/HST return.

 - Form RC159, Remittance Voucher - Amount Owing, to remit an amount owing or an outstanding balance for a period that has already been assessed